 Best Time of Year

-The National Steinbeck Center sponsors a multi-faceted Steinbeck Festival.
-The event is now projected for each May.
+The National Steinbeck Center sponsors a multi-faceted, annual Steinbeck Festival in May.
 The festival features speakers and offers tours.
-You can see movies of his works, and theater.
+You can see movies and theatrical presentations of Steinbeck’s works.
 Each year a new theme is chosen.
 Spring is also an ideal time to visit the area.
 That’s when the hills are green after the winter rains.

 Monterey/Carmel is only a short drive away.
-Consider one of the classic small inns of Carmel.
+Consider one of the classic small inns of Carmel, such as Hofsas House.

 For dinner, try Wills Fargo Restaurant (16 W. Carmel Valley Road, www.wfrestaurant.com, 831-659-2774).
 You might enjoy a Monterey Bay calamari appetizer.
 Follow that perhaps by quail or steak.
 The adjacent Holman and Jarman wine tasting rooms could whet your appetite with local wines before dinner.